How to check your car tyres

 Be sure your tyres are safe and legal and don’t continue to drive on worn or damaged tyres.
-You could be risking your life and the lives of the people around you.

-- Under-inflated tyres will increase your fuel consumption, shorten the life of the tyre, and increase the likelihood of damage to the tyre if you hit the kerb.
+Under-inflated tyres will increase your fuel consumption, shorten the life of the tyre, and increase the likelihood of damage to the tyre if you hit the kerb.

 Generally, fit new tyres to the rear.
 Tyres with a deeper tread are less likely to puncture, and it is more difficult to control a car with a damaged rear tyre.

 Tyres are a crucial part of your car, and you must check the condition on a regular basis>

 - The correct pressures for your tyres are in your car handbook.
 They may be different for the front and rear wheels.

 - Check the pressures when the tyres are cold by removing the dust cap and using a reliable pressure gauge.
 Press it onto the valve and read the pressure off the gauge inflate if necessary.

 - Whilst you’re looking at the tyres, you’ll also need to check the tread depth using a gauge it should be at least 1.6mm across the central three-quarter of the breadth of the tyre and around the entire outer circumference.

 - It will also be a benefit to removing any stones or bits of glass from the tread before you get a puncture.